top of page

 for my profoundly disabled child to receive the help or services he needs.

-Why is there so much name calling in realms specifically designed to provide help and services?
-Why are we teaching our kids to ask for help when this is the response their going to get?
+Why is there so much name-calling in realms specifically designed to provide help and services?
+Why are we teaching our kids to ask for help when this is the response they’re going to get?

-IMPORTANT NOTE: I would not be doing my job as an advocate if I did not mention...
+IMPORTANT NOTE: I would not be doing my job as an advocate if I didn’t mention...
 Even those who are deemed worthy of help by society or the state are NOT getting the help they need.
 Makes you wonder, where are all the tax dollars going?

 Autism doesn't discriminate, help for Autistics shouldn't either.